cedardb/docs/content/example_datasets/nasdaq.md

 ## Queries
 Let's run some queries to gain some insight!

-### What was the stock value of Apple at end of day?
+### What was the price of one Apple share at end of day?

 The canonical stock price is by definition the price of the last executed order, i.e. the price where the timestamp is the largest.
 Since executions usually don't come with a price attached (except for some special cases),